WillWang1113/GenTS/docs/source/get_started/quick_start.rst

 Quick Start
 ===========

-A minimal example of (unconditional) time series generation:
+A minimal example of (unconditional) time series synthesis for sine waves.

 .. code-block:: python